bytedance/bhook/README.md

 **ByteHook** is an Android PLT hook library which supports armeabi-v7a, arm64-v8a, x86 and x86_64.

-Most of ByteDance's Android apps(including Douyin, Toutiao, Xigua Video) use ByteHook as the PLT hook solution in production.
+ByteHook is now used in TikTok, Douyin, Toutiao, Xigua Video, Lark.

 If you need an Android inline hook library, please move to [ShadowHook](https://github.com/bytedance/android-inline-hook).